Search

 The final package concerns Corporation Tax.
 The proposals are to allow full expensing of all up-front business spending (not just capital expenditure on fixed assets) and to remove the limits on loss deductions, "with appropriate safeguards against abuse".
 This would certainly simplify matters, but as that last clause hints, it would require a new raft of regulations and checks to ensure that businesses won't simply defraud the Exchequer, or criminals pose as business owners.
 The experience of the Covid-19 pandemic does not inspire confidence.
 There are good arguments that capital expenditure should get tax relief to encourage investment in productive capacity, but the idea that we should have no qualification rules for the sake of simplicity seems naive.
 Offsetting the cost of new technology on the shopfloor may help improve productivity, but it's less obvious that fully-expensing company cars will do so given that their usage won't change.

 What this report suggests is that the think-tankers who routinely applaud themselves for thinking radical thoughts aren't expecting much in 3 weeks time, but they will be ready to go on TV and explain why if only the Chancellor had been brave enough to adopt their suggestions long-term growth would be assured.
 The subtext is that Reeves needs to be more generous to business and to investors, for they alone are the wealth-creators.
-For all the emphasis on revenue-neutrality, the packages taken together would probably be implemented in a way that shifted more of the tax burden onto consumers and less on savers and (domestic) investors, despite demographic trends requiring the opposite (fewer working-age adults, more well-off pensioners).
+For all the emphasis on revenue-neutrality, the packages taken together would probably be implemented in a way that shifted more of the tax burden onto consumers and less on savers and (domestic) investors, despite secular trends requiring the opposite (fewer working-age adults, more well-off pensioners, greater wealth inequality).
 And they are probably justified in thinking that both Reeves and Starmer will be sympathetic to that tilt, just as they have shown themselves to be sympathetic to watering down employment rights and green levies under similar pressure from business.